-- Based on expectations, the number of sections and average size of each class can be anticipated.
+- Based on expected enrollment in each grade, the number of sections and average size of each class can be anticipated.

 - Team composition is directly related to the number of sections at a grade level.

-- Core teams range from two to six teacher teams, in addition to Special Education and ELL as designated.
+- Core teams range from two to six teacher teams, in addition to Special Education and ELL staff.

-- Transition from elementary to middle school as well as middle school to high school may impact team compositions.
+- Transition from elementary to middle school as well as from middle school to high school may impact team composition.

-- Exploratory teachers can be organized as teams with planning times to set the stage for flexibility and curriculum integration.
+- Exploratory teachers can be organized as teams with planning times setting the stage for flexibility and curriculum integration in these content areas.